 “Tell me you’ll consider it,” John said.

 “What, exactly, am I considering?”
 I asked.
-It was the bravest thing I had done all year.

 “Consider having us.”

 US.
 US.
 US.
 The word seemed to ricochet like a gunshot through my mind.

 No. I can’t, my mind declared.